PEAK TRUMP, IMPENDING CRISES, ESSENTIAL INFO & ACTION

 Moreover, the terrifying capabilities, resources and (purported) credibility of the nation's $75 billion per year intelligence community were literally hijacked by Obama officials led by then CIA director, John Brennan.

-It is now more than evident that they illegally pursued a plot to first forestall Trump's election, and then to re-litigate the outcome and eviscerate his Presidency after the voters had spoken.
+It is now more than evident, as we thoroughly document, that they illegally pursued a plot to first forestall Trump's election, and then to re-litigate the outcome and eviscerate his Presidency after the voters had spoken.

 Finally, PEAK TRUMP demonstrates how the twin fiscal menace of the Warfare State and Welfare State will be the Donald's undoing.
 After taking the $2 trillion per year of uncontrolled entitlements off the table, Trump then added insult to injury via his unfunded $1.7 trillion tax cut and massive defense and domestic spending increases.